Locations & Guidelines

 - UAS (drone) Filming/ Aerial Photography & Film: Approval for drones or aerial photography/filming is extremely rare, and on a case-by-case basis.
 The City of Alexandria is situated within Washington, DC’s Special Flight Rules Area (SFRA) and is also in close proximity to Reagan National Airport.
 Obtaining a waiver from the FAA for drone filming in the City of Alexandria is a lengthy process that requires at least one month for City review and approvals at the federal level.
 Read more here.

-- Filming in City Parks: Film projects that occur in City Parks must first apply following the Film Permit process outlined below, and then submit a supplemental Park Film Permit and Park filming fee.
+- Filming in City Parks: Film projects that occur in City Parks must first apply for a Film Permit, and then submit a supplemental Park Film Permit and Park filming fee.
 This requires a longer lead time than the standard Film Permit timeline.
 Note: Jones Point Park is managed by the National Park Service.

 - Location Release/ Community Notification: Depending on the filming location and the potential impact of your project on the community, you may be required to notify residents or businesses before filming.